Create key influencers visualizations

 Restatement: It helps you interpret the visual in the right pane.

 Right pane: The right pane contains one visual.
 In this case, the column chart displays all the values for the key influencer Theme that was selected in the left pane.
 The specific value of usability from the left pane is shown in green.
 All the other values for Theme are shown in black.

-Average line: The average is calculated for all the other possible values for Theme except usability.
+Average line: The average is calculated for all possible values for Theme except usability (which is the selected influencer).
 So the calculation applies to all the values in black.
-It tells you what percentage of the other Themes gave you a low rating.
-In other words, when a rating is given by a customer, that customer also describes the reason or theme for the rating.
-Some themes are usability, speed, and security.
+It tells you what percentage of the other Themes had a low rating.
+In this case 11.35% had a low rating (shown by the dotted line).

-Watch this video to learn how to create a key influencers visual.
+Watch this video to learn how to create a key influencers visual with a categorical metric.
 Then follow these steps to create one.

 The Customer Feedback data set is based on [Moro et al., 2014] S. Moro, P. Cortez, and P. Rita.
 "A Data-Driven Approach to Predict the Success of Bank Telemarketing."
 Decision Support Systems, Elsevier, 62:22-31, June 2014.

 Open the report, and select the Key influencers icon.